Second Hand Prose Bookstore

-Second Hand Prose is our volunteer run used bookstore located in the Entry Garden of the Downtown Library.
-Please remember that all of our books/magazines are donated by the generous folks of Eugene and the surrounding area.
-Click here for information regarding how you can donate books/magazines to the store and our other sales venues.
-Are you a Friends' member?
-Members enjoy a 10% discount in our store; join here.
+Second Hand Prose is our volunteer-run used bookstore, located in the Entry Garden of the Downtown Library.
+All of our books and magazines are donated by the generous folks of Eugene and the surrounding area.
+Click here to find out how to donate books and magazines.
 Interested in working as a volunteer in the store?
 Check out the Book Store Volunteer job description and duties here.
-Then stop by the store on a Tuesday or Wednesday between 10 AM and 11:30 AM and discuss with Ken Ehler, volunteer manager about additional details.
+Then stop by the store on a Tuesday or Wednesday between 10 AM and 11:30 AM and ask Ken Ehler, volunteer manager, about additional details.

 Monday, Tuesday, Saturday 10:00 - 4:00

 Wednesday 10:00 - 6:00

 ***Everything in the store is Buy One Get One Free (Equal or lesser value)